Hours of Operation

 Todd is a classically trained professional musician and learned all the basics at an early age.
 He's been performing with live bands for 13 years, including gigs at White Sox Park and fun venues like Milwaukee County Fair, Lake County Fairgrounds, McHenry County and Southeastern Wisconsin festivals and fairs!

 Todd has a real passion for songwriting and devotes time to that in addition to his own band NoOneSouldier which performs his original songs.
-NoOneSouldier has gigs lined up from Kenosha Wisconin to Lake County, Illinois, in addition, Todd also plays with Richard Cranium which is known for Alternative, Rock and Pop.
+NoOneSouldier has gigs lined up from Kenosha Wisconin to Lake County, Illinois, in addition, Todd also plays with Old Brown Shoes which is known for Blues and Soul music.

 When Todd isn't playing, teaching or writing songs, Todd loves watching other live bands or curling up with a good set of headphones.